On June 8th, 2015, Merseyside’s Police Commissioner officially launched a new package of care and support for those affected by crime in Merseyside.

-“We’ve completely reviewed what’s right for our communities in 2015 and come up with a fresh approach, rather than simply continuing with what already existed.
+“We’ve completely reviewed what’s right for our communities and come up with a fresh approach, rather than simply continuing with what already existed.

 “Victim Care Merseyside puts those affected by crime right at the heart of our police service and ensures they get the best possible care through their journey, from the very first point of contact when they report a crime to Merseyside Police to the emotional and psychological counselling they may need to help rebuild their lives.

 “We are building on the great care that is already out there for victims by delivering six new support services which will give some of the most vulnerable victim the extra help they need to become survivors and providing an independent, impartial website which will enable people to find and access the organisations that are best placed to help them.”

 Through the new Victim Care Merseyside referral system, as soon as a victim reports a crime, Merseyside Police’s trained call handers will carry out a rapid vulnerability assessment, to identify their needs.